 - 6. Leroy Edlund ("Edlund") is a citizen of Minnesota residing in Cyrus, Minnesota.
 Edlund is engaged in the business of planting, growing, harvesting and selling corn.
-Edlund does not buy corn seed with Syngenta's MIR162 event, including Viptera and Duracade.
+Edlund does not buy corn seed with Syngenta's MIR162 event.
 Rather, Edlund only buys corn seed that has either not been genetically modified or corn seed genetically modified with traits that have been approved by all major corn importing countries, including China.
 At all times relevant to this action, Edlund has been engaged in farming in the State of Minnesota.
 Edlund's income results from the ultimate sale of corn grown on his farmland. - 7.
+Douglas A. Redman ("Redman") is a citizen of Minnesota residing in Wells, Minnesota.
+Redman is engaged in the business of planting, growing, harvesting and selling corn.
+Redman does not buy corn seed with Syngenta's MIR162 event.
+Rather, Redman only buys corn seed that has either not been genetically modified or corn seed genetically modified with traits that have been approved by all major corn importing countries, including China.
+At all times relevant to this action, Redman has been engaged in farming in the State of Minnesota.
+Redman's income results from the ultimate sale of corn grown on his farmland.

+- 8. Marvin Jensen ("Jensen") is a citizen of Minnesota residing in Kensington, Minnesota.
+Jensen is engaged in the business of planting, growing, harvesting and selling corn.
+Jensen does not buy corn seed with Syngenta's MIR162 event.
+Rather, Jensen only buys corn seed that has either not been genetically modified or corn seed genetically modified with traits that have been approved by all major corn importing countries, including China.
+At all times relevant to this action, Jensen has been engaged in farming in the State of Minnesota.
+Jensen's income results from the ultimate sale of corn grown on his farmland. - 9.
 Roger Ward ("Ward") is a citizen of Minnesota residing in Mapleton, Minnesota.
 Ward is engaged in the business of planting, growing, harvesting and selling corn.
-Ward does not buy corn seed with Syngenta's MIR162 event, including Viptera and Duracade.
+Ward does not buy corn seed with Syngenta's MIR162 event.
 Rather, Ward only buys corn seed that has either not been genetically modified or corn seed genetically modified with traits that have been approved by all major corn importing countries, including China.
 At all times relevant to this action, Ward has been engaged in farming in the State of Minnesota.
-Ward's income results from the ultimate sale of corn grown on his farmland.
+Ward's income results from the ultimate sale of corn grown on his farmland. - 10.
+Plaintiff Matawan Grain and Feed, Inc. ("Matawan") is a Minnesota corporation with its principal place of business in Minnesota.
+Matawan operates a grain elevator at which it bought, stored, and sold grain, including corn.
+Matawan's income results from the sale of corn and other grains.

-- 8. Grant Annexstad ("Annexstad") is a citizen of Minnesota residing in Minnesota, engaged in the business of planting, growing, harvesting, and selling corn.
-Annexstad does not buy corn seed with Syngenta's MIR162 event, including Viptera and Duracade.
-Instead, Annexstad only buys corn seed that has either not been genetically modified, or corn seed genetically modified with traits that have been approved by all major corn importing countries, including China.
-At all times relevant to this action, Annexstad has been engaged in farming in the State of Minnesota.
-Plaintiff's income results from the ultimate sale of corn grown on his farmland and on land he leases from others. - 9.
-Nathan Thompson ("Thompson") is a citizen of Minnesota residing in Benson, Minnesota, engaged in the business of planting, growing, harvesting, and selling corn.
-Thompson does not buy corn seed with Syngenta's MIR162 event, including Viptera and Duracade.
-Instead, Thompson only buys corn seed that has either not been genetically modified, or corn seed genetically modified with traits that have been approved by all major corn importing countries, including China.
-At all times relevant to this action, Thompson has been engaged in farming in the State of Minnesota.
-Plaintiff's income results from the ultimate sale of corn grown on his farmland and on land he leases from others.